Skip to main content

 • Keep device controls separate from message plaintext.

-• Treat OS posture as an additional signal, not as a universal guarantee.
+• Treat OS posture as an additional signal, not as a universal assurance.

 • Preserve auditability for managed device and security-relevant state changes.